 And as you know, it was lovely to pin to the fridge.
 It was a thousand times easier to write than to implement.
 We acknowledge our imperfections, we’ll always be imperfect, and we accept that this family thing is a journey and we have much to learn, but remind ourselves of what we’ve declared about ourselves.

 Have a vision for your family.

-I remember being pregnant with my first daughter.
-I daydreamed about my upcoming mothering days.
-My kids will be so cute, I thought (and they really are).
-They will be amusing little sidekicks to my already focussed life (I became the sidekick).
+When I was pregnant with my first daughter, I daydreamed about my upcoming mothering days.
+My kids will be so cute, I thought (and they actually are).
+They will be amusing little sidekicks to my already focused life (actually I became the sidekick).
 The daydream creeped into reality at certain moments.
-But mostly, it stayed in my dreams.

 The days can be long, and demanding, and extending, but we decide each morning to approach each day with intention and vision, because though the effort is immense, the payoff is greater.

 - What do you want your day to look like?

 - Do you start a creative activity before the kids sit for breakfast?

 - Do you want to have a fifteen minute break after lunch?

 - Do you want to spend the day learning together, playing games, crafting, feeding the goats, helping neighbours, building snow forts?